These courses will enable you to:

 - Talking – you’ll develop your skills by working with others in your group.

 - Digital skills – you'll discover how digital skills and support your progress in wellbeing

 - Resilience – you’ll discover the importance of bouncing back after coping with challenges.

-- Reliability – regular attendance will help you get the most out of your course.
+- Being reliable – regular attendance will help you get the most out of your course.